karellopez/docker_workshop_template/workshop/metrics.md

 ### Standard deviation of the data

-The Standard Deviation provides an overview of the variability from the recorded signal and it allows us to identify outliers among the sensors.
+The Standard Deviation (STD) metric measures the variability of each channels.
+If some channels show much higher or lower STD than others,  it suggest potential malfunctions of the channels (Gapontseva, 2023).

-In this box plot every dot represents the standard deviation of each Magnetometer over the entire time series.
+In the first box plot every dot represents the standard deviation of each Magnetometer over the entire time series.
 The sensors are colored following the region distribution of the previous plot.
 If you hover over the dot you'll see the standard deviation value.
 You can also deactivate or activate sensors from specific brain regions.
 The position of the points on the Y axis are not meaningful, they are just for visualization purposes.
 If a dot falls outside of the whiskers, it means that that specific sensor might be a potentital outlier over the entire time series.